-Based in the New York Metropolitan area, Josué Morales Urbina is an award-winning installation and sculpture artist, whose work primarily explores transcultural displacement.
+Based in the New York Metropolitan area, Josué Morales Urbina is an award-winning installation and sculpture artist, whose work primarily explores transcultural displacement and dépaysement.
 Among frequent themes that arise in his art are a pervading sense of foreignness and the impermanence of memory, which he examines via contemplative abstract installations.
-These works are composed of a broad range of materials, including ordinary household objects such as, drinking straws, coffee beans, toasted white bread, and rubber bands.
+These works are composed of a broad range of materials, including ordinary household objects such as, drinking straws, coffee beans, toasted white bread, rubber bands, and edible materials.

 Statement:

-Transcultural displacement: A longing for a sense of home in a foreign environment.
+Transcultural displacement and dépaysement: A longing for a sense of home in a foreign environment.

 Born and raised in the small country of Guatemala, and having lived throughout the United States since my twenties, I don’t seem to belong in the U.S. and am often perceived as other.
 To my American peers, I have to explain where Guatemala is; within the Latin-American community here, I don’t come from where the majority comes from.
 And even when traveling back to Guatemala, I don’t belong there either – my speech is slightly different, and I have to remind myself to use a Guatemalan accent; I don’t dress the same; my life experience is unlike theirs.
 Ever a foreigner, always neither here, nor there, I create art to build a home for myself; my art practice is my home.